"Life goes by so very fast, my dears, and taking the time to reflect, slows things down.

 Hi There.
-My name is Katie Fleming and I am the voice of Freebird Meditations.
+My name is Kathryn and I am the voice of Freebird Meditations.
 I am humbled and honored to fly along with you on this journey of healing, learning, growing and being more present in this grand adventure called life.

-My goal is to simply offer supportive resources to help you on your path, whether it be learning how to relax more, stress less, or dive deeper into matters of awareness, consciousness, and the soul, that all of us have likely struggled with at one point or another.
+I am here to simply offer supportive resources to help you on your path, whether it be learning how to relax more, stress less, or dive deeper into matters of the soul that all of us have likely struggled with at one point or another.

 For me, making a commitment to at least trying meditation was what helped me in this process.
 Yoga was the first tool I learned that was helpful, however, I needed something even more powerful to deal with the constant battle that was going on in my heart and especially my head.
 Little did I know that meditation would prove to be so tremendously helpful in my journey.